Colonial Records: "Sittin’ in the Balcony"

-Other Recordings
+Other recordings

 Colonial Records' artist roster included Jay Hanna “Dizzy” Dean, who became a television sports commentator following his career as a Major League Baseball pitcher, and Bill Craddock, who went on to country music fame as Billy “Crash” Craddock.
-An album of Craddock’s early recordings between 1958 and 1961 was released in 1986 as Crash's Greatest Hits.
+An album of Craddock's early recordings between 1958 and 1961 was released in 1986 as Crash's Greatest Hits.
 Although it is labeled as a Colonial disc, it is a Canadian pressing and is said to be an unofficial release.

-Doug Franklin and the Bluenotes’ recording of "Lucky Love" placed in the Hot 100 at #73 in 1958.
-Although not placing in the charts, "Ski King" by E.C.
-Beatty sold 140,000 copies within the first two weeks after its release in 1961 making it at least a regional hit.
+Doug Franklin and the Bluenotes’ recording of "Lucky Love" placed in the Hot 100 at No. 73 in 1958.

+"Ski King" by E.C.
+Beatty sold 140,000 copies within the first two weeks after its release in 1959.
+It spent six weeks on the Hot 100 peaking at No. 50 on October 12, 1959.

 Distribution

-Colonial’s records were distributed by ABC-Paramount Records from 1956 to 1959.
+Colonial's records were distributed by ABC-Paramount Records from 1956 to 1959.
 London Records signed a three-year distribution agreement in May of that year.
 Tollie Records became the label's final distributor toward the end of Colonial's existence.